Chris Manhertz: Jacksonville Jaguars

 On March 17, 2021, Manhertz signed a two-year, $6.65 million contract with the Jacksonville Jaguars.
 During a Week 1 game against the Houston Texans, Manhertz caught a 22-yard touchdown pass from rookie quarterback Trevor Lawrence.
 It was the first career touchdown pass for Lawrence.

 Denver Broncos

 On March 15, 2023, Manhertz signed a two-year contract with the Denver Broncos.
 He was released on March 8, 2024.

 New York Giants

 On March 16, 2024, Manhertz signed with the New York Giants.
-He played in all 17 games with 11 starts as the primary blocking tight end.
+He played in all 17 games (including 11 starts) as the primary blocking tight end.

 On March 8, 2025, Manhertz signed a one-year contract extension with the Giants.
+He played in all 17 games (starting three) for New York, recording one reception for seven scoreless yards.

+On March 9, 2026, Manhertz re-signed with the Giants for a third season with the team.